mrateike/fair_minimonster/README.md

 conda env create -f environment.yml
 ```

-A new environment called fair_minimonster will appeared, to activate it execute
+A new environment called fair_minimonster will appear, to activate it execute

 ```
 conda activate fair_minimonster